top1944/duckuments/docs/atoms_80_fall2017_info/29_class_journal_ETH_part2.md

 ## Nov 27 (Mon) Inermediate design Report {#Zurich-2017-11-27}

-- First Lecture: The intermediate Design report is introduced <a href="http://book.duckietown.org/master/duckiebook/template_int_report.html#sec:template-int-report"></a>.
+- First Lecture: The intermediate Design report is introduced here[](#template-int-report).
 It is due on Monday 4th of December.
 - Second Lecture was left for project discussion and interaction.

 ## Nov 29 (Wed) Fleet Control {#Zurich-2017-11-29}